 ST PATRICK’S DAY FESTIVAL 3-YEAR THEME: PAST, PRESENT AND FUTURE:

 The St Patrick’s Day Festival in Dublin has always included a theme for its celebrations each year.
-Last year, being the “Year of The Gathering”, friends and family from all over the world were invited to take part in the city’s most celebrated St Patrick’s Day parade.

 St Patrick’s Day Parade

-The St Patrick’s Festival Parade officially opens the St Patrick’s Day celebrations with marching bands from Ireland, Germany, Estonia and the USA livening up the streets and getting feet tapping as they march through the heart of Dublin city.
+The St Patrick’s Festival Parade officially opens the St Patrick’s Day celebrations with marching bands from Ireland, France and the USA livening up the streets and getting feet tapping as they march through the heart of Dublin city.
 At the end of the parade, you can head for the Irish Craft Beer Village and enjoy some Irish craft beer, food and music.